jaison-lee/federated-learning/TP3/README.md

 **Preliminary Questions**:
 1. What is system heterogeneity and why it is a problem in Federated Learning?

-    $ \Rightarrow $ System heterogeneity is the diversity in the processing capabilities and network bandwidth of clients including hardware and computation (CPU, memory, etc), network connectivity, Power Constraints and workload (varies in computation load and data transmission speeds).
+    => System heterogeneity is the diversity in the processing capabilities and network bandwidth of clients including hardware and computation (CPU, memory, etc), network connectivity, Power Constraints and workload (varies in computation load and data transmission speeds).

-    $ \Rightarrow $ System heterogeneity is a problem because it introduces several challenges in federated learning:
+    => System heterogeneity is a problem because it introduces several challenges in federated learning:
     - The Straggler Effect and Timeouts: Different mobile hardware leads to significantly varying processing speeds.
 This disparity causes slower devices (stragglers) to delay the aggregation step in synchronous FL protocols, resulting in longer waits upon aggregation of updates.
     - Infeasible Fixed Workload: Conventional FL methods, such as Federated Averaging (FedAvg), often mandate a uniform amount of local work (e.g., running the same number of local epochs, E) for all devices.
 System heterogeneity makes this unrealistic due to varying resource constraints.
     - Device Exclusion and Training Bias: When devices cannot complete the mandatory work within a specified time window (due to low memory or slow processing), they are commonly dropped out of the procedure.
 Then only the fastest or most capable clients contribute updates, and the global model becomes biased toward the data distributions of those clients, reducing fairness and representativeness.